nushell/nushell.github.io/book/pipelines.md

 ```

 Because Nushell `$env` variables are [scoped](http://localhost:8080/book/environment.html#scoping), this means that the `table` command in the example is not affected by the
-environemnt modification inside the `do` block and the data will not be shown with the applied configuration.
+environment modification inside the `do` block and the data will not be shown with the applied configuration.

 When displaying data early is desired, one may use `print` command: